-What is an ecommerce sales funnel?
+What is an ecommerce funnel?

 It’s shaped like a funnel because fewer and fewer people will move through each progressive step.